 It should be tailored to the needs.
 If you need a mic that doesn’t rely on an external power supply, then an electret mic is the answer.
 It gives more flexibility in operation.
 But if you have your phantom power ready all the time, then a condenser mic should be great, too.

 For your information, electret material is an integral part of an electret mic.
 It includes any dielectric material that has a unique characteristic of dipole polarization.
-What it does in the system is it charges the capacitor.
+What it does in the system is charge the capacitor.
 The word electret itself is derived from two words, electrostatic and magnet.

 Dynamic mics can be used for anything, but they are great for picking up powerful vocals.
 Due to this unique trait, dynamic mics become a popular choice for live settings.
 They differ from condenser mics in a number of ways.
 For example, the output is generally lower than condensers, which has to do with the use of a wire coil to amplify the captured signal.